o1-labs/proof-systems/book/src/rfcs/ffmul.md

 In foreign field multiplication the foreign field modulus $f$ could be bigger or smaller than the native field modulus $n$.
 When the foreign field modulus is bigger, then we need to emulate foreign field multiplication by splitting the foreign field elements up into limbs that fit into the native field element size.
 When the foreign modulus is smaller everything can be constrained either in the native field or split up into limbs.

 Since our projected use cases are when the foreign field modulus is bigger (more on this below) we optimize our design around this scenario.
 For this case, not only must we split foreign field elements up into limbs that fit within the native field, but we must also operate in a space bigger than the foreign field.
-This is because the multiplication of two foreign field elements can only be checked explicitly by constraining its quotient and remainder.
+This is because we check the multiplication of two foreign field elements by constraining its quotient and remainder.
 That is, we must constrain

 $$
 a \cdot b = q \cdot f + r,